-Play the recording.
-Stop playing the recording.
+J Stop playing the recording.

 Show or hide information and options about the recording.

 Set export range: If you only want to export part of the recording, enter a time span.
 Note that if you work in a different time zone than the location of the device, the time span is based on the device's time zone.

 Encrypt: Select to set a password for exported recordings.
-It will not be possible to open the exported file without the password. recording.
+It will not be possible to open the exported file without the password.

+1 Click to delete a recording.

 Export: Export the whole or a part of the recording.

-Click to delete a

-Click to filter the recordings.
+T Click to filter the recordings.

 From: Show recordings done after a certain point in time.

 To: Show recordings up until a certain point in time.

-Source : Show recordings based on source.
+Source Show recordings based on source.
 The source refers to the sensor.

 Event: Show recordings based on events.

 Storage: Show recordings based on storage type.